-The fourth is a mobile foodbank that travels to different locations in the borough, you can refer yourself to this service here.
+There is also a mobile food bank that travels to different locations in Camden.
+You can refer yourself to this service.

 With increased demand for foodbanks, donations from the public are more important than ever.
 If you are able to provide non-perishable groceries such as cereal, soups, pasta, tinned foods, UHT milk and more, please help by giving directly to your local foodbank or by leaving in your supermarket’s collection point.
-You can find out more about how to donate and what to donate here.
+Find out more about how to donate and what to donate.